 He often uses moments like a drive to Bunnings to enjoy a Peter Stuyvesant.
 Sometimes he takes the long way there, long enough to enjoy Side A of Houses of the Holy on the way there – and Side B on the way back.

-However, upon arriving at the hardware supermarket this afternoon, the 68-year-old spied something that could put him on the superhighway to not giving a shit about much anymore.
+However, upon arriving at the hardware supermarket this afternoon, the 68-year-old spied something that could put him on the superhighway to living a life carefree.

 “It all made so much sense.
 I even got the most expensive one there, it comes with a crude little mattress and everything.
 It’s shit hot,” he said.

 “It’s hung up in the back yard between two birch trees that I always hated but the wife wanted them when we did the rennos [sic] so fuck me right?
 So we got the fucking things and now they’re holding up my hammock – 20 years later,”

 “When I got it up, I dragged a bunch of throw cushions off the bed and lined my new hammock with them.
 Then I got a stool from the kitchen and propped it up beside it.”